Doing Business with New Zealand

 Passive income derived from New Zealand may be eligible for taxation at the reduced rates under the US-NZ Tax Treaty.
 Passive income which can qualify includes income, royalties and dividends sourced from New Zealand.

-Sending employees to New Zealand
+Sending Employees To New Zealand

 Remuneration derived by a non-resident employee from personal services performed in New Zealand will be taxable unless the non-resident employee meets the criteria to claim the following exemption from New Zealand income tax, or a tax treaty exemption (also referred to as a treaty benefit) can be invoked.